gto76/python-cheatsheet/pdf/README.md

 * 58% for the comments.
 * Individually change brightness of every comment line that starts with: `# $ pip3 install ...` and of comments in basic script template to 57%, by adding `color: hsla(0, 0%, 57%, 1);` to their element.style.
-* Select 'Print...' with destination 'Save as PDF', paper size 'A4', customised margins of top 10mm, right 9.5mm, bottom 5mm and left 10mm, 'Default' scale and no headers and footers and save (the document should be 50 pages long).
+* Select 'Print...' with destination 'Save as PDF', paper size 'A4', customised margins of top 10mm, right 9.5mm, bottom 5mm and left 10mm, 'Default' scale and no headers and footers and save (the document should be 51 pages long with last page empty).

 Adding headers and footers to PDF (the same for both files)
 -----------------------------------------------------------